Fruit wine: Plum wine

 Plum jerkum is made from fermented plums in a manner similar to the use of apples for cider.
 It was often associated with the north Cotswolds and was once a product of the city of Worcester.

+Umeshu (梅酒), sometimes known as "plum wine", is a beverage popular in both Japan and Korea, made by steeping ume, or Japanese plums, in shōchū or another clear liquor such as sake.
+It is not a true fruit wine, as the plums are not fermented.
+It is commonly drunk mixed with soda or in a cocktail.

 Pomegranate wine

+Pomegranate wine (նռան գինի) production has its roots in Armenia and dates back centuries, with evidence of its use in winemaking found in ancient Armenian artifacts.

 Pomegranate wine is a type of fruit wine.

-A commercial pomegranate wine product was developed in Israel, and its marketed abroad as Rimon.
+A commercial pomegranate wine product was developed in Israel, and is marketed abroad as Rimon.

-Since then, commercial pomegranate wine has also started also to be made in Cyprus, Turkey, Armenia, Georgia and Azerbaijan.
+Since then, commercial pomegranate wine has also started also to be made in Cyprus, Turkey, Armenia, Georgia, and Azerbaijan.